If you’ve never spent time in New Zealand’s high country, Arrowsmith Station offers you the perfect experience.

-There are row boats, kayaks and mountain bikes available for your use while staying at the Lodge.
+There are row boats and kayaks available for your use while staying at the Lodge.
 From the lodge it’s only a short drive (15 minutes) to the two small lakes that nestle together further inland, Clearwater and Camp, a popular holiday destination in summer for water sport enthusiasts.
 Drive a little bit further (30 minutes) and you reach Mt Potts, the high country station where the city of Edoras was created on Mt Sunday for the Lord of the Rings “The Two Towers” film.
 Tours of the area can be arranged.

 Another attraction in the area is the Hakatere Conservation Park.
 Mt Arrowsmith Station is surrounded by the park which covers 60,000 hectares of rugged mountain country, tussockland, beech forest, rivers and lakes between the Rakaia and Rangitata Rivers.
 Hakatere Conservation Park looks set to become New Zealand’s largest conservation area over time.